gardener/documentation/website/documentation/guides/applications/access_pod_from_local/_index.md

 - Using Kubernetes port forward
 - Using Kubernetes apiserver proxy

 Please note that the options described here are mostly for quick testing or troubleshooting your application.
-For enabling access to your application for productive environment, please refer to [Services](https://kubernetes.io/docs/concepts/services-networking/service/).
+For enabling access to your application for productive environment, please refer to [Service](https://kubernetes.io/docs/concepts/services-networking/service/) and [Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/).

 ## Solution 1: Using Kubernetes port forward
 You could use the port forwarding functionality of `kubectl` to access the pods from your local host __without involving a service__.